 The view of the dunes from the west side of A'eron Island.
 The Pacific Ocean is just over that there hill!

 When I made it around I looked across the river and decided Triangle Island wasn't too far away (black "X" on map).
 About halfway across the river I realized it was indeed quite far.
 Using Google Earth at home I estimate it was about 1.25 miles.
 I finally made it, and pulled my kayak ashore.
 I had spooked some Black-Bellied Plovers on my approach, and grabbed my camera and binoculars to try and get a picture.
+As I walked north I had to intimidate a bull to leave me alone, and then realized that there were actually a lot of shorebirds on "The Point."
+My scope was about a half mile back through muddy flats, and I was fighting time, between making sure my boat didn't get taken out with the tide, and making it back before the powerful afternoon winds picked up.

 I decided not to go back for my scope, and took some "spray n' pray" pics with my camera.